keatonlees/supanext-starter/README.md

 ## Important Notes and Recommendations
 Supabase Auth will not currently function as is.
-You will have to include you Supabase credentials in the `.env.local` file
+You will have to create and include your Supabase credentials in a `.env` or `.env.local` file
 ```bash
 # TODO: add supabase variables here
 NEXT_PUBLIC_SUPABASE_URL = "https://***.supabase.co"